hraberg/foil/README.md

 executed at compile time.
 But some low-level macros will still be implemented in the compiler, just not in an extensible way.

-This common subset of Clojure and Foil should eventually be strictly defined.
-This doesn't necessarily mean support for reader conditionals or `.cljc` in Foil, just defining a set that should work on both so one can consciously choose to target this set for certain use cases.
+This common subset of Clojure and Foil should eventually be well defined.
+This doesn't necessarily mean support for reader conditionals or `.cljc` in Foil, just defining a set that should work on both so one can consciously choose to target writing code in this set for certain use cases.

 ## References